How to Share Funds with Co-Investigators: Sub-awards

 When applying for research funding, the PI must submit their proposal through the institution where the majority of the research activity ('location of research') is taking place.
 If it is at a hospital, then the PI should apply through and receive the research funding at the hospital.
 If the research activity will take place at U of T, then the PI should apply through and receive the research funding at U of T.

 In some cases, sponsors do not permit applications for funding from hospitals (e.g. Natural Sciences and Engineering Research Council of Canada).
 Under these circumstances, the PI may apply through U of T even when the work will be occurring at the hospital.
-RSO or IPO staff can then arrange to transfer the funds to the hospital through a sub-grant agreement.
+RSO or IPO staff can then arrange to transfer the funds to the hospital through a sub-award agreement.
 However, this practice is only permitted when the sponsor has limitations on applications from hospitals or health care institutions.
+Typically, the need to establish a sub-award agreement with the hospital in such cases is known at the application stage and thus submission of an outgoing sub-awards request from is not necessary.

 Forms & Downloads